1,347 total views, 4 views today

 Words of affirmation

 Words of affirmation, according to Dr Chapman, is the expression of love through verbal communication that is supportive, encouraging, appreciative, and affirmative.
 These can also be shown in written messages such as love notes, love letters, and such.

-According to Dr Kathryn Lively affirmations are used to reprogram the subconscious mind to help us create the reality we want, such as in love, beauty, wealth, etc. Essentially, affirmations encourages us to believe certain things about ourselves or about the world.
+According to Dr Kathryn Lively affirmations are used to reprogram the subconscious mind to help us create the reality we want, such as in love, beauty, wealth, etc. Essentially, affirmations encourage us to believe certain things about ourselves or about the world.

 One of the things that we aspire to as human beings is to feel valued and appreciated.
 When we feel valued, appreciated, and good about ourselves, we attract positive things and build stronger and productive relationships, as the proponents of the ‘law of attraction’ often refer.